 In 1984, Dr. Ilya Prigogine and Isabelle Stengers published their landmark work, Order Out of Chaos, in which they described a number of Complex Systems including our example of convection cells forming in simmering water and chemical clocks which by themselves change color and/or form self-same patterns at periodic intervals. (the Belousov-Zhabotinsky reaction).
 Prigogine alternately called these systems “far from equilibrium systems,” “dissipative systems,” or “edge-of-chaos systems.”
 He won the 1977 Nobel Prize for Chemistry for his work on these systems.11

 Unfortunately, edge-of-chaos systems became known by the shorter label of chaotic systems.
 This semantic subtlety created a confusion that persists today.
-In the Book of G>O>D>, we will avoid confusion by always call these systems edge-of-chaos systems.
+In Our Book of Continuing Creation, we will avoid confusion by always call these systems edge-of-chaos systems.